kyallanum/athena/README.md

 **Current Supported Operations**:
 1. Count - Counts the number of times this ``<group_name>`` was extracted during the search phase.
 1. Print - Prints out a line for every instance of ``<group_name>`` that was extracted.
 If there are two "Print" operations, then the second one's data will match to the first one in each line.

+## Log Output
+Athena's logging is designed to output to the console with normal output, while outputting to a file with timestamps, log levels, and more.
+If you would like all information including debug logs, then set the ``ATHENA_LOG_OUTPUT`` environment variable or the ``-o/--log-output`` command-line flag.

 ---
 ##### Licensed under [Apache 2.0 License](https://opensource.org/license/apache-2-0/) (c) Kyal Lanum